 Along with the US and China.
 The BBC recently reported that Theresa May held discussions at the G20 Summit on ‘ambitious economic partnerships with Australia, Chile, Canada, and Japan, among others’.

 Although any deals can’t be drawn up until after Brexit, this consequence could open up many new expanding markets worldwide to draw up agreements with and sell products in and out of, so that the UK would no longer be limited to dealing just with the EU.

 Loss of EU workers.

 According to the Office Of National Statistics.
-There were 132,000 (5%) less EU nationals working in the UK between quarter three 2017 and 2018.
+There were 132,000 (5%) fewer EU nationals working in the UK between quarter three of 2017 and 2018.

 As the newspaper pointed out.
-“Forty percent of migrant labour from the EU into Britain is involved in food manufacture.”
+“Forty percent of migrant labor from the EU into Britain is involved in food manufacture.”

 Up to now, UK food legislation is the same as the EU and as a result, if a product can be sold in the UK it can be sold in the EU and vice versa, however, no one quite knows how this will pan out after the Brexit ‘D-Day’.